Skip to content

 Round-robin schedules work best when you have a team that manages the same tasks.
 For example, three team members who all take on client projects from start to finish.
 This might look like a team of venue coordinators, photographers, or consultants.

-Round-robin scheduling makes sense for a team like this, because it doesn’t matter when each team member gets assigned.
+Round-robin scheduling ensures fair distribution of assignments for a team like this because it doesn’t matter when each team member gets assigned.
 They’ll always start at the same step.

 On the other hand, if your team members manage specific parts of the clients pipeline, round-robin scheduling may not work as well.
 If you have employees who only work on client projects but aren’t involved in the sales process, you wouldn’t want them to get assigned to leads.
 Instead, they’ll be assigned later once the leads book and become clients.